necavit/web/blog.davidmr.es/articles/volley-first-steps.md

 ## The REST service ##

 Before we start coding the app, we will think of a REST service that our example app will be using.
-Do not hesitate to change it for the one you need or for some you can have access to - it's are just meant to be an example.
+Do not hesitate to change it for the one you need or for some you can have access to - it's just meant to be an example.

 Today's service will be about... zombies!
 Yeah, zombies! ...
 It's just a joke we came up with one day at a brainstorming session - to build a zombie social network.
 This way, the undead could at last communicate with other communities of their folk around the globe.
 Now, really, it's just a simple social network, only this way is not so boring to implement!

 This new platform, that we will call Zocial, has all a zombie could desire: profile images, a social activity stream (somehow like Twitter... that's suspicious) and a way to comment and like those small posts.
 Also, authentication is needed to access these services, in order to block anyone who wanted to sneak in without being invited.
 Given the low amount of zombies in the planet, there is no need to follow anyone to get their activities on your stream; instead, all activities are posted to a global stream, making it waay easier to design and implement Zocial!

 ## Hands on! ##

+You can find all the code of this tutorial on its corresponding repository, which you can [fork at GitHub!](https://github.com/necavit/zocial-volley-tutorial) The project there is better documented that the snippets displayed here - if you want to get things clearer, go have a look!.

 ### Volley's request queue ###